attractivechaos/plb2/README.md

    fast as PyPy.

 3. [Ahead-of-time compilation][aot] (the rest).
-Optimizing binaries for specific hardware, these compilers, except Swift, tend to generate the fastest executables.
+Optimizing binaries for specific hardware, these compilers tend to generate the fastest executables.

 ### <a name="caveat"></a>Caveats